How do insurance companies pay out claims?

 Your state’s insurance commissioner usually outlines how long an insurance company has to pay your claim.

-If you have a question about making a claim or getting a claim settlement from your Kin policy, feel free to call us at 866-204-2219 or submit your inquiry using our form.
+If you have a question about our claims process, feel free to call us at 866-204-2219 or submit your inquiry using our form.